-The old woman took a firm grip on my chin and looked me over, turning my face side to side to get a good look at me.
+The old woman took a firm grip on my chin, turning my face side to side to get a good look at me.
 She had clear, watery eyes.
 She smelled like lilacs.

 She clicked her tongue.
 “So young,” she sighed.
 “And so loved.
 By your Madelyn, and this lovely young lady.”
 She nodded at Tilly.
 “And by these boys soon enough.”
 She frowned and cocked her head as if listening to something faint.
 “Or maybe not.
 Maybe they’ll be too late.”

 The old woman smiled.
 “Only recently,” she said.
 “Tell me why you’re here.”

 “They’re here to ask about that little girl.
 The little psychic girl.
 The scared one,” said the woman in the bay window.
 She was darker than the other women, but lighter than Celeste and her twin, and maybe in her fifties or sixties.
 She had a bright yellow canary sitting on her shoulder.

 “I want to hear it from her, Terra,” the old woman said.
 Terra rolled her eyes back down onto the book of what looked to be sheet music in her lap.

 “We’re trying to find out what happened to Madelyn,” I said.
 “We found out that she was chained up in the cellar of the old Black Lake Coven house.
 The um,” I glanced at Neal.
 It was strange to be on the floor at his level.
 “The Hawthornes thought you might know something.”